• Skip to primary navigation

 REGEXP_INSTR: Searches for a given string for a regular expression pattern and returns

-the position were the match is found
+the position where the match is found

 REGEXP_SUBSTR: Searches for a regular expression pattern within a given string and